Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 Let's see what it does for him.

-Uh let's see what it does for the Saints.
+Let's see what it does for the Saints.

-Good luck with the uh good luck with the Super Bowl.
+Good luck with the Super Bowl.

-Mark Stein, Infrarush at the EIB Network.
+Mark Stein, in for rush at the EIB network.

 I would like to thank all the guys at WNTK.

-I would like to thank Matt and Dave and Bob, who owns the station and has been uh very kindly hosting us.
+I would like to thank Matt and Dave and Bob, who owns the station and has been very kindly hosting us.

-Uh by the way, uh tomorrow Rush will be back live from Las Vegas, where he's been hosting the Miss America pageant, and I believe uh they've booked him for when uh uh Obama delivers the State of the Union.
+By the way, tomorrow, Rush will be back live from Las Vegas, where he's been hosting the Miss America pageant.

 But we'll see whether we can hold him to that.